Frontend environment variables with Astro.js

 Astro is a great framework that lets you create pages and components in your favorite framework.
 I've really enjoyed playing with it so far.

 Update: Nov.
-20, 2024: While this post is still accurate and helpful, Astro has release the 5.0 beta which gives a new, type-safe way of handling environment variables.
-I wrote about that in this article.
+20, 2024: While this post is still accurate and helpful, Astro has release the 5.0 beta which gives a new, type-safe way of handling environment variables that also solves this.

 The team helped me out via their Discord community and are going to be documenting this going forward.